 IMPACT ON NEIGHBORS & NEARBY COMMUNITIES: The Defensible Space practice may not even be noticed by your neighbors, who will believe it to be nothing more than landscaping around the house.
-The dwarf-mistletoe control practice will be adjacent to the property line and can readily be seen from adjoining lots, but will be screened from Ridge Road by intervening trees.
-Yield of forest products from the dwarf-mistletoe practice will probably not exceed 15 cords on a one-time-only basis and will have negligible effect on local markets.
+The dwarf-mistletoe control practice will be adjacent to the property line and can readily be seen from adjoining lots, but will be screened from Pine Glade Road by intervening trees.
+Your neighbors, Pat Cuba and Joe Bacso, are already carrying out dwarf-mistletoe practices on their property; your dwarf-mistletoe control is an extension of their work.
+Most people consider tree-plantings for windbreaks and wildlife to be aesthetically desirable; although, some people don't like the looks of the weed barrier.
+Yield of forest products from the dwarf-mistletoe practice will probably not exceed 10 cords on a one-time-only basis and will have negligible effect on local markets.

-LOCAL MARKETS: There is no commercial sawtimber on the property.
-A single small-scale cutter can handle everything that is needed; you may wish to do your own cutting so as to use the wood yourself.
+LOCAL MARKETS: There is not enough commercial sawtimber on the property to make a sale feasible.
+A single small-scale firewood cutter can handle the dwarf-mistletoe work; you may wish to do your own cutting so as to use the wood yourself.